|ESRC White Rose Doctoral Training Partnership (DTP) and Faculty Scholarships||

 Deadline for applications - 5.00pm GMT on Wednesday, 23rd January 2019

 The Great Britain Sasakawa Foundation’s Japanese Studies Postgraduate Studentship Programme was designed to support the development of Japanese studies in the UK.

-In order to be considered for this scholarship, please send a letter of application to email@example.com explaining why you wish to be considered and why you think you are a good candidate.
+In order to be considered for a Sasakawa scholarship, please send a letter of application by 23rd January 2019 to firstname.lastname@example.org explaining why you wish to be considered and why you think you are a good candidate.

 China Scholarship Council

 This scheme provides academically excellent Chinese students with the opportunity to study for a PhD at the University of Sheffield.
 The scholarships are supported jointly by the China Scholarship Council and the University of Sheffield.

 You must be a national of, and reside in, mainland China (not including Hong Kong or Macau).
 You must also be intending to return to China once your programme is completed.